Popular Topics

 Evidence Charts

 Create charts with columns for the question, the student’s answer, and the text evidence.
-This helps organize their thoughts and makes the process clear.
+This helps organize their thoughts and clarifies the process.

 For example: